-On Windows platforms, Fortify Static Code Analyzer assumes that files with the .sql extension are T-SQL rather than PL/SQL.
+On Windows (and Linux for .NET projects only), Fortify Static Code Analyzer assumes that files with the .sql extension are T-SQL rather than PL/SQL.
 If you have PL/SQL files with the .sql extension on Windows, you must configure Fortify Static Code Analyzer to treat them as PL/SQL.